 If you dream about riding nothing but flowing singletracks and hardly touching the brakes, this is exactly what you need.

 The perfect flow is what the entire MTB Galaxy crew is trying to seek out, so it would be rude not to share our favorite trails with you.
 Slovenia offers plenty of flowy trails that we will ride within a week and few hundred kilometers.
-This package includes some winding singletracks running through various landscapes with spectacular views and two bikeparks with cabin lift rides included in the price.
+This mountain bike guided tour includes some winding singletracks running through various landscapes with spectacular views and two bikeparks with cabin lift rides included in the price.
 The finish is filled with a few cult trails around Ljubljana, the nation’s capital.
 If you are looking for a flow the Flow Chicken is the way to go!

 - SKILL LEVEL D: You can tackle most normal terrain including steep, rough and narrow tracks with exposed tree roots and other small obstacles as part of a normal ride.
 You can ride most small drops/step-downs or similar technical trail features.